Welcome

 I am happy to be playing quite a bit for the local jazz series this winter.
 I play at either the Voodoo or

 Mellow Mushroom Jazz Series or both every week for the next month.
-I'm looking forward to all of
+I'm looking forward to all of them,

-with Charlton Singleton, Gerald Gregory, and Ben Wells.
+Singleton, Gerald Gregory, and Ben Wells.
 I like that kind of thing!

 Thanks to everyone who came out to the NMC's presentation of Beatrix*Jar.
-I think everyone can
+I think everyone can agree

-and masterclass at the college on Feb 19.
+masterclass at the college on Feb 19.

 January was long and difficult, and I hope everyone made it through...
-I also hope the prospects for
+I also hope the prospects for life

-life improvement are good for youse guys (it's got to get good at some point, right?)
+improvement are good for youse guys (it's got to get good at some point, right?)

 January 6, 2009